 This report separates these activities into fishing and non-fishing events.
-A total of 24,986 persons participated last year in the 39 counties of southern Illinois served by the Southern Illinois Urban Fishing Program Coordinator and 11,271 fished.
+A total of the Southern Illinois Urban Fishing Program Coordinator and 11,649 fished.

-Summer Fishing Clinics were staffed by five IDNR Conservation Education Representatives (CER) clinic instructors who taught 4,812 anglers.
-The CERs were headquartered at eight locations: Gordon Moore Park in Alton, Frank Holten State Park in East St. Louis, Veterans Park in Mt.
-Vernon, Foundation Park in Centralia, LeClaire Lake in Edwardsville, Evergreen Park in Carbondale, Glazebrook Park in Godfrey and Memorial Park in Nashville.
-However, CERs also held fishing programs at alternate sites shown in Table 7.
-Fishing classes were scheduled twice daily during weekdays for about 10 weeks in the summer.
-Catchable-sized hybrid sunfish were stocked at the clinic sites to help improve success for the anglers.
-See Table 7 above for clinic student locations and fish stocking numbers.
+24,297 persons participated in FY2018 in the 39 counties of southern Illinois served by headquartered at nine locations: Gordon Moore Park in Alton, Frank Holten in East St. Louis, Veterans Park in Mt.
+Vernon, Foundation Park in Centralia, Glazebrook Park in Godfrey, LeClaire Lake in Edwardsville, Evergreen Park in Carbondale, Memorial Park in Nashville and Pere Marquette State Park in Grafton.
+Fishing classes were scheduled twice daily.
+Large catchable-sized hybrid sunfish were stocked at the clinic sites to help improve success for the anglers.
+See Table 7 below for clinic student locations and fish stocking numbers.
 The asterisk\ indicates CER classes at other fishing sites.